recap-assessment-team/compile-recap-stats/README.md

 Additionally, it's hierarchical nature is at odds with the "flat spreadsheet" thing that most of us are used to.
-Instead of all of us processing it in idiosyncratic ways, let's all use one projection of these SCSB XML data to flat file.
+Instead of all of us processing it in idiosyncratic ways, let's all use one projection of these Marc XML data to flat file.
 We can all collectively decide on the fields to include and how to include them.

 It's also nice to have a nice version-controlled place to put this